cisco/mindmeld/source/userguide/auto_annotator.rst

 ------------------------

 The Auto Annotator can be used by importing a class that implements the :class:`Annotator` abstract class in the :mod:`auto_annotator` module or through the command-line.
 We will demonstrate both approaches for unannotation and annotation using the :class:`SpacyAnnotator` class.
-For the this tutorial we will first describe unannotation and then annotation, however, in a normal workflow you are likely to annotate first and then unannotate any annotations you are not pleased with.
+In this tutorial we will first describe unannotation and then annotation.
+However, in a normal workflow you are likely to annotate first and then unannotate any annotations you are not pleased with.

 Unannotate
 ^^^^^^^^^^